gomezvelezlab/WigglyRivers/README.md

 conda install -c conda-forge h5py
 ```

-This package was tested in Python version 3.10 and higher.
+### Manual Installation of Requirements

+This path is not requiere if you install the package with `pip install WigglyRivers`.
 Some incompatible dependencies might arise with older versions of Python. `geopandas` is installed first because the package generates the most incompatibilities.
 After that package, we install the other dependencies with pip

 ```bash
 pip install simpledbf